alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 A policy trained in this manner therefore becomes inapplicable when the number of agents changes.
 In the real world, the number of agents in a system can rarely be guaranteed, due to failures, additions, or dynamic participation.
 Instead, by representing the multi-agent system as a graph, where nodes represent agents and edges represent communication links between them, we can use GNNs to process the observations and actions of the agents.
-This allows us to train policies that can generalise to different numbers of agents at test time, as the GNN can handle graphs with variable size and connectivity.
+This allows us to train policies that could generalise to different numbers of agents at test time, as the GNN can handle graphs with variable size and connectivity.

 While GNNs offer several advantages in RL settings, it can be non-trivial to design the graph representation of the environment and define the action space and transition function of the MDP.
 In the following sections, we discuss common design approaches seen in the literature for applying GNNs in RL settings.